yasminnabila/yasminnabila/README.md

 👻

-Hi, I'm Yasmin— a junior back-end developer @[Klikpayroll](https://klikpayroll.com/) working on streamlining and simplifying HR service processes ✨
+Hi, I'm Yasmin— a junior back-end developer @[Klikpayroll](https://klikpayroll.com/) working on streamlining and simplifying HR service processes.

 ## Things I care about
 - 🌱 Supporting open-source projects: To empower collaboration, innovation, and accessibility in the world of software development <3